datenguide/datenguide/README.md

 - [Genesis Online](https://www-genesis.destatis.de/genesis/online/) (the main "Genesis" instance, the official DESTATIS data portal)
 - [Regionalstatistik.de](https://www.regionalstatistik.de/genesis/online/) (another "Genesis" instance, with a focus on local and regional data)

 The problem with the official data portals is that they are expert systems, made by and for bureaucrats.
 While these data portals get the job done for people who know what they are doing, they are hardly usable for less tech- and data-savy people.
-Also, none of the data portals provide modern, easy-to-use APIs or machine-readable data formats, which makes it hard to use the data in your own work.

 This is where Datenguide comes in.
 We are working on a modern, easy-to-use data portal aimed at regular people.
 A website that allows for exploratory browsing, provides explanations and context about the statistics, and lets you download data sets in formats that you can readily use in your own projects.

-### Contributing
+## Contributing

 We are actively seeking contributors for this project – civic technologists, designers, developers, researchers, and data journalists.
 If you want to help making official statistics more usable, get in touch! ([email](mailto:community@datengui.de) / [twitter](https://twitter.de/datenguide))